- The 11 Lowest Sodium Choices in Taco Bell – For Every Diet - November 15, 2023

 Note: If you’re adding MCT oil to your morning coffee, that might be another reason why you have an upset stomach.
 Check out our guide to MCT oil and fasting here as it has a box on this.

 If you suspect that an issue with dairy products might be to blame for your symptoms, then consider changing the type of milk you add.

-Plant-based dairy-free milks are the obvious option, but not the only one.
+Plant-based dairy-free milk (like flax milk) are the obvious option, but not the only one.

-Lactose-free milks, or lowered sugar-milks like ReMilk have lactose removed and so might not trigger problems if you are lactose intolerant.
+Lactose-free milk or lowered sugar milk like ReMilk have lactose removed and so might not trigger problems if you are lactose intolerant.

 How to Release Bloating When It Happens

 If you’re reading this already all puffed up, you might be wondering how to relieve your bloating.